 Sugar is fine for adding a sweet touch to either tea or coffee, but honey adds sweetness and a unique flavor that will change your whole cup.
 You may not get much variety at your local grocery store, but there are many different kinds of honey to be found at specialty grocers or farmers markets.

-- Alfalfa: A very light honey with mild flavor.
+- Alfalfa: A very light honey with a mild flavor.

 - Basswood: Stronger flavor, but still has a light color.

 - Buckwheat: A much darker honey that's full-bodied.

 - Clover: Similar to alfalfa honey, light and mild.

 - Orange Blossom: Light honey with a sweet, almost citrus taste.

 - Tupelo: Light-colored but heavily bodied honey with a distinctive taste.